SimonLuttmann/odm_group11/slides.md

 1. Receive subsets of nodes that lead to the determined optimal solution
 2. Try to find a way through the graph for every given subset
-   - track the tour coasts
+   - track the tour costs
 3. Three possible outcomes:
    1. Only one subset has a connection from A 🠒 N: Finished!
-   2. More than one have a connection: Choose the one with the lowest tour coasts 🠒 Finished!
+   2. More than one have a connection: Choose the one with the lowest tour costs 🠒 Finished!
    3. No subset has a direct connection: Return to ILP with new constraint

 Annotation to 3.3: New constraint is about the value of the goods (e.g. < 920€)